 - 250 grams (8.8oz) beef mince (optional)

 - Prepare the filling for the Gemista.
 In a saucepan add some olive oil and sauté the onions, until translucent.
 Chop the zucchini in small cubes, add in the saucepan and sauté for one more minute.
 At the end add the flesh of the eggplants (chopped) and the chopped garlic and sauté, until softened.
 Add the rice and continue sautéing, unit it becomes transculent.
-Pour in 1 tin chopped tomatoes and season with salt and pepper.
-As soon as the liquid has been absorbed, the stuffing is ready.
-Remove the pan from the stove and stir in the fresh herbs.
+Pour in 1 tin chopped tomatoes, 2 cups of water and season with salt and pepper.
+Let the filling come to a boil.
+After 5 minutes the stuffing is ready.
+It doesn’t need to cook throughout as it will continue cooking in the oven.
+Remove the pan from the stove and stir in the fresh herbs and taste and season with some more salt and pepper if needed.

 - Meat Variation: If you prefer your gemista spiced up with some meat, try sizzling 250grams (8.8oz) of ground beef with the onions in the step above.
 Once the beef juices have been absorbed and the meat is done, chop the zucchini in small cubes, add in the saucepan and sauté for one more minute.
 At the end add the flesh of the eggplants (chopped) and the chopped garlic and sauté, until softened.
 Add the rice and continue sautéing, until it becomes transculent.
-Pour in 1 tin chopped tomatoes and season with salt and pepper.
-As soon as the liquid has been absorbed, the stuffing is ready.
-Remove the pan from the stove and stir in the fresh herbs
+Pour in 1 tin chopped tomatoes, 2 cups of water and season with salt and pepper.
+Let the filling come to a boil.
+After 5 minutes the stuffing is ready.
+Remove the pan from the stove and stir in the fresh herbs and taste and season with some more salt and pepper if needed.

 - Assemble the Gemista.
-Spoon the filling inside the empty vegetables and place the potatoes, cut into pieces, in between the vegetables.
-Season with salt and pepper and pour the tomato juice (sauce) over the vegetables and in the baking tray.
-Cover the vegetables with their lids and add 2-3 glasses of water.
+Spoon the filling inside the empty vegetables, filling them up by about 2/3rds of the way up.
+The filling will expand a bit when cooking!
+Add your potatoes, spreading them out in between the vegetables.
+Season with salt and pepper.
+Finally spoon the filling liquids from step 4 and your sauce from step 3 inside the vegetables until full and pour the remaining in the baking tray.
+Cover the vegetables with their lids and add 3 cups of water in your baking tray

 - The Gemista are equally delicious, served either warm or even straight out of the fridge.
 Just pair them with some salty feta cheese and enjoy!